 In all cases, if an appeal has been granted and the student does not complete the requirements set by the Committee, financial aid will be lost until the qualitative and quantitative standards for their enrollment status have been met.
 When the student meets the qualitative and quantitative standards for their enrollment status, financial aid eligibility is reinstated.

 Note that the financial aid standards are not the same as those applied by the Academic Standing Committee to determine whether a student is in good academic standing.
-The financial aid standards are minimum requirements a student must meet to retain financial aid eligibility, provided the Academic Standing Committee and Provost determine that the student is academically eligible to enroll at the institution.
-A student may be ineligible to receive aid through failure to meet the SAP standards, or may have met SAP standards but be ineligible to enroll at the College.
+The financial aid standards are the minimum requirements a student must meet to retain financial aid eligibility, provided the Academic Standing Committee and Provost determine that the student is academically eligible to enroll at the institution.
+A student may be ineligible to receive aid through failure to meet the SAP standards or may have met SAP standards but be ineligible to enroll at the College.

 Revised 05/05/2021